FAQ (A Guide to Cosmetic Leg Lengthening)

 What Exactly is Leg (Limb) Lengthening Surgery?

-The height-increasing surgery involves breaking the shin and or thigh bones before implanting an internal or external fixator.
+Limb or leg lengthening surgery allows individuals to gain inches in height by breaking the shin and/or thigh bones before implanting an internal (internal nail) or external fixator (circular fixation device among others).
 The fixator or nail slowly pulls apart the bones for months (distraction), and the bones fill in the gaps in a process called consolidation.

 Can Anyone Get Taller Through Surgery?